gvwilson/sensibleadventures/short-stories/arecibo.md

 "To rise,"
 heave,
 "together."
-He pauses a moment to wipe sweat from his brow while Second Bird drags the reed basket of soil out of the way and pushes an empty one into place.
+He pauses to wipe sweat from his brow while Second Bird drags the reed basket of soil out of the way and pushes an empty one into place.
-One more basket and they will trade places.
-Four more after that wwill make eight for them to carry a hundred strides to fill the gap where the riverbank had given way.

-The numbers dance in Second Bird's head.
-They have made six such journeys so far that day and will make another eight before the sun sets.
-Six plus eight is ten with four.
-Ten with four upon itself nine times is five twenties with six.
-If they are half done---he glances at the river to check yet again---then yes, it will have taken ten twenties with ten and two trips to finish.
-At eight baskets a trip,
-that will be---

-The ground shakes.
+Without warning the ground shakes.
 Ripples dance across the flat stinking water in the irrigation channel.
-Someone shouts a warning two channels over.
+Someone shouts a warning nearby.
 Someone else screams.

 "Grandfather!"
-He grabs Fast Rock's outstretched hand and pulls the old man up out of the channel.
+He grabs Fast Rock's outstretched hand and pulls the old man out of the channel.
 The spade whacks his shin.
-Later,
-he will realize that it cut him, and will go back and burn herbs to cleanse the ground where his blood spilled, but at that moment all he can think is, *The world is ending.*
+He will realize later that it cut him, and will go back and burn herbs to cleanse the ground where his blood spilled, but at that moment all he can think is, *The world is ending.*

-Dry soil loosened by the earthquake slumps into the canal, undoing all of their work.
+Dry soil loosened by the earthquake slumps into the canal, undoing a day's work.
-Fast Rock stares at it for a moment, then draws the knife that always hangs at his waist.
+Fast Rock stares at it for a moment, then curses.
-"Come with me!" he orders.
+"Come with me!" he orders,
+setting off toward the village at a trot.

 "Where are we going?"
 Second Bird asks, running after him.